Architecture Program Accreditation

 I’ve been involved with building design for many years but I have no architecture qualifications.
 Can I become registered as an architect?

-The National Program of Assessment (NPRA) was introduced for people who have no formal qualification in architecture, or whose qualification has assessed as not-equivalent to an accredited qualification, but who have substantial skill and experience in the architectural profession.
+The National Program of Assessment was introduced for people who have substantial skill and experience in the architectural profession have no formal qualification in architecture, or whose qualification has assessed as not-equivalent to an accredited qualification.

 Architectural Practice Exam (APE)